stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

     As you can see, the new tenant 'sub' group is concatenated:

-    `tenant UID` + `_` + `administrators`
+    `tenant group UID` + `_` + `administrators`

     This guarantees that tenant subgroups never collide with other tenants.

     In this example, we used the underscore character `_` as the delimiter, but you can  also use a perod `.` or dash `-`.
 To keep querying simple we recommend you use URL safe characters.

-3. When retrieving a tenant sub group, you just strip off the tenant group id and delimiter prefix and display just the remaining name to the application end-users (pseudo-code example):
+3. When retrieving a tenant subgroup, you just strip off the tenant group id and delimiter prefix and display just the remaining name to the application end-users (pseudo-code example):

         underscore_index = stormpath_group.name.last_index_of('_')
         display_name = stormpath_group.name.substring(underscore_index)